EXCLUSIVE-Pfizer's COVID-19 vaccine supply to the EU 30% below plans - sources | Health

 EXCLUSIVE-Pfizer's COVID-19 vaccine supply to the EU 30% below plans - sources

-EU countries on average have vaccinated only about 5% of their populations, according to Our World in Data.
+Israel has administered a number of vaccines which is equal to more than 75% of its population, including first and second doses administered, figures from University of Oxford-based Our World in Data show.
+The figure for the UAE is around 50% and for Britain it is above 20%, while EU countries on average stand at about 5%.
 Countries with a high number of inoculations are already vaccinating people who are not among the most vulnerable, while those most in need elsewhere have not yet had a shot.

 The World Health Organization has set the target of inoculating 20% of poor countries' population by the end of the year.